CyVenom/Reflective_XSS/README.md

 # Reflective_XSS_Scanner

 **Reflective_XSS_Scanner** is a professional-grade Reflective XSS (rXSS) testing tool.
-It tests parameters and forms against 10,000+ carefully generated payloads with multi-threaded scanning, colorful CLI output, and true positive detection.
+It tests parameters and forms against 10,000+ carefully generated payloads with multi-threaded scanning and true positive detection.

 ---